natelandau/halp/README.md

 ## Usage

-Remind yourself what a command does
+Remind yourself what a command does (Your own aliases and functions or TLDR pages)

 ```bash
 halp <command>